loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 </table>

-It is now holding $200 more than it is required to hold in its reserves, and, unlike when the $200 was invested in bonds, the bank is not earning any interest by letting this money sit in its own vault.
+Given the 10% reserve requirement, the bank now has $200 more than it is required to hold in its reserves, and, unlike when the $200 was invested in bonds, the bank is not earning any interest by letting this money sit in its own vault.
 So, the bank will use the $200 to make loans.
 It makes the loans, and the individuals who received the loans immediately spend the money.
 Whoever gets the money then deposits it into the bank.
 Now, more loans can be made---repeat, repeat, repeat.

 With \$1,200 in reserves and a 10 percent reserve requirement, the bank will eventually be able to get to \$12,000 in deposits---which we determine using the money multiplier formula.
 This means that the bank will have \$10,800 in loans.